Start College in High School!

 - Students must be 14 years old by November 1

-Career Academies at SMC through the Lewis Cass Intermediate School District (ISD) allow students to begin a career or technical education degree while in high school.
-Students attend high school for the first half of the day and SMC for the second half.
+Students attend high school for one portion of the day and SMC for the other portion.
 Tuition, fees and books are paid for by the school district.
 The curriculum is set, and attendance and grades are monitored.

 - Open to high school juniors and seniors